konveyor/kai/docs/demo.md

 - `src/main/java/com/redhat/coolstore/service/CatalogService.java`

-Lastly, for the advanced migration, we will use the following two files, and we will dive deeper into it later in the demo
+Lastly, for the example - EJB Remote and Message Driven Bean(MBD) changes , we will use the following two files, and we will dive deeper into it later in the demo

 - `src/main/java/com/redhat/coolstore/service/ShippingService.java`
 - `src/main/java/com/redhat/coolstore/service/ShoppingCartOrderProcessor.java`